Our National Team

-As the “I Have A Dream” Foundation’s Manager of Operations, Nadira plays a key role in developing and cultivating operational excellence with the National headquarters’ functions and business operations.
-Additionally, she leads the planning, implementation, and execution of all special events.
+As the “I Have A Dream” Foundation’s Director of Operations, Nadira develops and cultivates operational excellence with the National headquarters’ functions and business operations.

 Nadira’s passion for social justice work was born during her tenure as the director of health and fitness at Girls for Gender Equity, where she worked to enforce Title IX’s mandate to increase athletic opportunities for young women in middle and high school.
 She is a dedicated advocate for youth and LGBTQ folks, is committed to dismantling the institutionalized criminalization of race and poverty, and has done community organizing and published writings on sexual violence.